harvester/harvester-perf/README.md

 Suites are driven from your workstation using an ordinary kubeconfig.
-Nothing is installed on the Harvester nodes; suites that need on-node access (such as the etcd benchmark) schedule a short-lived helper pod and clean up after themselves.
+Nothing is installed on the Harvester nodes; suites that need on-node access (such as the etcd benchmark) schedule a short-lived helper job in a namespace of their own, which `--keep-alive=false` tears down once the run is over.

 > **Status:** early development.
 The suite registry, CLI and etcd job plumbing
 > are in place; individual suites are still being filled in.
 See